UNIVERSITY OF ARIZONA

 Knowledge, Skills and Abilities:

-- Knowledge of supervisory principles, practices and techniques.
+- Knowledge of supervisory practices and procedures.

-- Skill in applying supervisory techniques.
+- Skill in applying laws, rules and regulations.

 - Ability to effectively communicate.